kanikasingh-create/surfs-up/README.md

 # Surf's Up!

 This analysis shows that there are enough customers between seasons to sustain the business throughout the year.
-To do this, the analysis will:
+The analysis will:
 * Determine key statistical data about the month of June.
 * Determine key statistical data about the month of December.
 * Compare findings between the month of June and December.